About The Homeschool Scientist

 We are excited about science and want you and your family (or class) to LOVE it too!

 After receiving my master’s degree in early childhood development and education, I spent several years teaching at a private church school.
 I then went to work for a biotech firm in Boston working in their laboratory sites across the United States, developing processes and computer systems to improve testing efficiency and accuracy in DNA laboratories.

 With 20 years of teaching experience (homeschool and classroom) both in the United States and abroad, I have authored over 40 science kits and have coached and mentored robotics teams from elementary through high school.
-I served as a founding Board member for our state’s FIRST Lego League and held the role of Judging Director for six years.
+I served as a founding Board member for our state’s FIRST Lego League tournament and held the role of Judging Director.

 I am a firm believer in hands-on learning at any age and want to dispel the myth that you or your students may have that, “I can’t do science.”

 We are so glad you’re here!

-The mission of TheHomeschoolScientist.com is to equip and encourage homeschool parents and teachers by taking the fear out of and putting the fun into science education.
+The mission of TheHomeschoolScientist.com is to equip and encourage parents and teachers by taking the fear out of and putting the fun into science education.
 We want to come alongside you to make science the most favorite part of your homeschool or classroom.